Music and Chorus

 Computer Science, Robotics, and Technology Education

-We now have a dedicated lab for technology.
-Students can use this room to undertake web based research, 3D printing, programming and robotics.
-Computer Science will continue to be part of the Science Curriculum.
-This year our 3rd to 5thgraders will train for the computer Science section of the Continental Math League.
-Apart from learning how to use technology and its applications students learn about internet security, parts of the computer, the history and how it has revolutionized the world today.
-Children will also be introduced to coding and will have an opportunity to showcase their work during Computer Science Week (December 5 – December 11)
+Students undertake web based research, 3D printing, programming and robotics and computer science.
+Our 3rd to 5th graders train for the computer science section of the Continental Math League.
+Apart from learning how to use technology and its applications, students learn about internet security, parts of the computer, the history and how it has revolutionized the world today.
+Children will also be introduced to coding and will have an opportunity to showcase their work during Computer Science Week.

 The mission of the library program is to encourage students to become lifelong learners who are excited to read and research.
 Kindergarten and Elementary students enjoy weekly visits to the school library for stories, educational and entertaining library programming and book exchange.
 Students will be introduced to a diverse selection of age-appropriate fiction and non-fiction, and engage in meaningful and fun follow-up activities in language arts and across the curriculum, such as storytelling, creative drama and reader’s theater.
 The librarian connects students with resources they need for class projects and books they can’t put down in their free time.